 Application logic often performs operations in chunks.
-For example, logic that transmits packets of fixed length of data across some physical wires.
-If the data is stored in a FIFO, the application logic needs to know that there's enough data to fill a packet before it starts reading.
+For example, logic that reads packets of data with a constant length from the FIFO and transmits these packets across some physical media.
+Since the data is stored on a FIFO, the application logic needs to know that there's enough data to fill a packet before it starts reading.

-Likewise, application logic often produces a fixed amount of data for storage in a FIFO, such as reading a burst of data from external memory.
-The operation shouldn't start unless there's enough room in the FIFO to complete it.
+Likewise, application logic often produces a fixed amount of data for storage in a FIFO, e.g. reading a burst of data from external memory.
+The operation shouldn't start unless there's enough place in the FIFO to complete the burst.

-For these purposes, FIFOs usually support fill counters and/or programmable empty and full ports.
-The fill counters (sometimes called data counters) come in different forms and shapes, much depending on the FPGA vendor, so be sure to read the FIFO's documentation carefully.
+For these purposes, FIFOs usually support fill counters, a programmable empty port and a programmable full port.
+The fill counters (sometimes called data counters) come in different forms and shapes, much depending on the FPGA vendor, so read the FIFO's documentation carefully.
 There are three main issues to pay attention to:

 - Which clock is the counter synchronous with?
 Almost needless to say, it has to be the same clock as the logic that uses the counter.

 - What does the counter guarantee?
 Fill counters are usually pessimistic with relation to their intended purpose.
 For example, it's common that "read counters" are allowed to temporarily give a lower number than the actual number of words in the FIFO.
-This occurs as words are written to it, because they are late to increment against writes but early to decrement against reads.
-This makes sense for their use with logic that controls @rd_en, however if you do the same for logic that controls @wr_en, you might overflow the FIFO.
+This occurs while words are written to the FIFO, because these counters increment their value late in response to write operations, but decrement their value early in response to read operations.
+This makes sense for their use with logic that controls @rd_en, however if a counter of this sort is used by logic that controls @wr_en, you might cause an overflow.
 For that purpose, there are "write counters".
 Nevertheless, do read the fine details in the documentation.

-And then there's programmable empty and full, which are an extended version of @almost_empty and @almost_full.
-The idea is that since the use of fill counters is almost certainly something like
+In addition, there are programmable empty and programmable full, which are extended versions of @almost_empty and @almost_full.
+The idea is that because the use of fill counters is almost certainly something like

 assign dont_start_reading = (rd_data_count < 64);